richminchukio/horizn/README.md

 Horizn is not a CSS framework, it is a CSS strategy for handling devices of many sizes.
 The underlying style system relies on CSS sibling selectors to determine the view the user will get back.
 Since Horizn was developed with blogging in mind, it can represent two states; (HTML `<article>` element present): a visitor reading a blog article, and (HTML `<article>` element not present): a visitor not reading a blog article.

-Simply leave out the `<article>` element when there is no blog article to display, and horizn resize the remaining content accordingly.
+Simply leave out the `<article>` element when there is no blog article to display, and horizn will resize the remaining content accordingly.
 Horizn has no dependencies on JavaScript, and future itterations of Horizn will not require JS.
 Any additional JS features will be a la carte.

 ### The Moving Parts